thefinnlab/psyanim-docs/getting_started.md

     npm install --global http-server

-In the 'hello-psyanim2' directory we created in the previous step, create a new experiment using the Psyanim CLI:
+**a.
+In the 'hello-psyanim2' directory we created in the previous step, create a new experiment using the Psyanim CLI:**

     npx psyanim-cli --init